saregbesola/PowerShell/README.md

 FieName - Optional: specify a filename for a word document to convert.
 If you do not use FileName parameter all word documents in the library will be converted.

 # Example
-  To convert a single word document: onvertWordDocumentToModernPage -SiteUrl "https://domain.sharepoint.com/sites/dev" -TargetLibrary "SourceLibrary" -UserName "UserName@domain.com" -Password "UserPassword" -FileName "ConvertWord.docx"
+  To convert a single word document: ConvertWordDocumentToModernPage -SiteUrl "https://domain.sharepoint.com/sites/dev" -TargetLibrary "SourceLibrary" -UserName "UserName@domain.com" -Password "UserPassword" -FileName "ConvertWord.docx"

   To convert all word documents in a library:  ConvertWordDocumentToModernPage -SiteUrl "https://domain.sharepoint.com/sites/dev" -TargetLibrary "SourceLibrary" -UserName "UserName@domain.com" -Password "UserPassword"

 Note: if you don't have access to Program Files.
 Copy the folder i.e. ConvertWordDocumentToModernPage  to any location of your choice.
 Then navigate to inside of the folder, and open the ConvertWordDocumentToModernPage.psm1 file.
 Change path of the dlls files to the location where you have copied the folder.